 ZITZ is my second cartoon font, based on the hand lettering in the King Features daily strip Zits by Jim Borgman and Jerry Scott.
 According to Robert C. Harvey’s thoughtful Children of the Yellow Kid: The Evolution of the American Comic Strip, “Zits” is a “teenage strip…ostensibly drawn by Borgman and written by Scott….
 Borgman produces the final art.”
 The tall, tight lettering and expressive drawing style of Borgman’s political cartoons has long appealed to me; since 1997, “Zits” has represented a daily dose of his art.
 The scratchy outlines of the letters reflect both the artist’s pen and the… continued

-YARD SALE was inspired directly by the hand-lettered signs of my friend Dan’s anonymous neighbor.
+YARD SALE was inspired directly by the hand-lettered signs of my friend Dan’s anonymous, obsessive neighbor.
 You can almost smell the Magic Marker!
 Very closely spaced like the original samples.
-Includes caps, lowercase, punctuation, numbers, and international characters.
+Version 1.2 features and expanded character set.

 TOYNBEE IDEA was inspired by the mysterious Toynbee tiles phenomenon.
 Like the original tiles, these letters appears to have been cut out with a knife.
 You may have stepped over this strange crosswalk art and not realized the tiles have been a source of wonder for over 20 years.
 My photo of a weathered Philadelphia tile is at left; that’s the primary message of the tiles.
 For more information including a possible explanation, you should watch the 2011 film, Resurrect Dead: The Mystery of the Toynbee Tiles.
 My font suggests how the letters must have looked when first made.
 The… continued